EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-3/index.md

 ---
-title: "XJ - Ass Cancer Rehab Part 3: Déjà Vu Replacing the Driver Frame Rail"
+title: "XJ - Unibody Rust Repair Part 3: Déjà Vu Replacing the Driver Frame Rail"
 date: 2020-11-19
 type: post
-featuredImage: "/post/xj/ass-cancer-rehab-part-3/images/1.jpg"
+featuredImage: "/post/xj/unibody-rust-repair-part-3/images/1.jpg"
 ---

 The driver side frame rail was in far worse shape than the passenger side on my XJ.
 I opted to replace the passenger side first since there's a little less going on on that side.
 On the driver side the fuel neck hoses pass through the frame, and all of the fuel lines, brake lines, and vacuum lines run parallel down the frame rail.

 I figured once I had a little experience under my belt, the driver side would be a lot easier to manage.

 To prepare, I began by drilling out all of the spot welds holding the driver side frame rail in place, and then chopped out a good portion of the rear floor.
 This was surprisingly easy to do now that I knew where every spot weld was.
 ![](images/1.jpg)